jaalsh/labracadabrador/content/posts/microservices/observability-correlation-id.md

 }
 ```

-We can then call `UseCorrelationId()` in our startup/program class.
+We can then call `UseCorrelationId()` in our startup/program class to use it.

 ```C#
  app.UseCorrelationId();